Concordium/concordium.github.io/source/mainnet/net/installation/downloads-testnet.rst

 iOS
 ---

 #.
-Install `TestFlight <https://apps.apple.com/us/app/testflight/id899247664>`_ on your iPhone to get the Concordium Mobile Wallet for Testnet on iOS.
+Install `TestFlight <https://apps.apple.com/us/app/testflight/id899247664>`_ on your iPhone to get the |mw-gen2| for Testnet on iOS.
 #.
-Follow `this link <https://testflight.apple.com/join/HZRi1WDT>`_ on your iPhone to join our beta.
+Follow `this link <https://testflight.apple.com/join/YaKKqYMA>`_ on your iPhone to join our beta.
 You must have TestFlight installed.

 Android
 -------